10 Best Programming Languages for Hacking in 2025

 Why it's used?

-• Used for developing fast and efficient hacking tools.
+• Golang is used to develop fast and efficient hacking tools

 Key Features for Hacking: